AsusControlCenter/Software-Dispatch-Guide/README.md

     `Install File` means the file you want to install on remote managed device.
     The file extention can be **.msi** 、**.msu** 、**.exe** 、**.Zip** (if your install file contain required libs etc.)
 ---
 ### Step 2.
-Chose the Package Path
+Chose the correct Software Package deliver path
-At the fisrt, you have to identify which software deliver path is fit your software behavior.
+Identify which software deliver path is match your software behavior.
 - **Path A** silent execute a command line (Script File Only)
 - **Path B** silent install .msi file `Path B`
 - **Path C** silent install .msu file `Path D`